shawlu95/system-design/examples/design_youtube.md

 Uploading:

-- raw video is uplaoded to "original storage"
+- raw video is uploaded to "original storage"
 - transcoding servers pull video from original storage

   - transform into different format, bitrate